 Official SAT or ACT score

-Official English3 or TOEFL English proficiency exam score
+Official English3, TOEFL, Duolingo or IELTS English proficiency exam score

 Step 1: Complete your online application.

 Before your academic journey can begin, you must take the first step and apply.
 You should apply at least six (6) months in advance to allow sufficient time for completion of documentation and scheduling your Visa appointment.

 Step 2: Pay non-refundable application fee of $50